Schema architecture

 A nested group of related tokens.
 The children array can hold token objects, nested token group objects, or a mix of both — forming a recursive tree of any depth.
 Accepts general document block types only.

-Required properties: type, name.
+Required properties: type, identifier.

 More properties: